bsl546/energym/docs/sources/ap2g.rst

 Thermal systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Smartlab thermal system consists in four air-to-water heat pumps with integrated water tanks.
+Apartments2 thermal system consists in four air-to-water heat pumps with integrated water tanks.
 Each apartment has an individual HVAC system to provide hot water for fan coils heating coils and DHW consumption.
 Due to system configuration, it is not possible to control (change over time) the HP supply temperature neither storage tanks temperature.
 This is because DHW consumption profiles have been evaluated taking into account a fixed DHW consumption temperature (50°C).